This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Support for builders using eco-friendly materials.

-- Homes for people working in unorganized sectors.
+- Homes for people working in the unorganized sectors.

 - Subsidy benefits continue under CLSS (for eligible categories).